pepipost/pepipost-sdk-python/README.md

 <a name="about"></a>
 ## About
-pepipost-php-sdk library is guided and supported by the [Pepipost Developer Experience Team](https://github.com/orgs/pepipost/teams/pepis/members) .
+pepipost-sdk-python library is guided and supported by the [Pepipost Developer Experience Team](https://github.com/orgs/pepipost/teams/pepis/members) .
-This pepipost-php-sdk library is maintained and funded by Pepipost Ltd. The names and logos for pepipost-php-sdk are trademarks of Pepipost Ltd.
+This pepipost-sdk-python library is maintained and funded by Pepipost Ltd. The names and logos for pepipost-php-sdk are trademarks of Pepipost Ltd.

 <a name="license"></a>
 ## License